There's a Second Death Nobody Warns You About. I Found a Way to Cheat It.

 We think in moments.

-A specific smell.
-A particular argument.
-The way sunlight hit a kitchen table one summer forty years ago.
+A smell.
+An argument.
+Sunlight on a kitchen table forty summers ago.

-That's the idea behind Memowrite, a memoir-writing service built for exactly the person I was last Thanksgiving: someone who has an entire life worth remembering, but no idea how to begin putting it on paper.
+Memowrite is built for exactly the person I was last Thanksgiving — someone with a whole life worth remembering, and no idea how to start.

-✅ Your finished memoir is professionally printed and shipped straight to your door
+✅ A real, printed hardcover book — shipped to your door

-Thousands of people who never once considered themselves "writers" have finished their Memowrite memoir and held their own name on a book cover for the first time in their lives.
+Thousands of people who never called themselves writers have finished their Memowrite memoir and held their own name on a book cover for the first time in their lives.

 Your Story Deserves the Same Chance

-If you've ever caught yourself thinking, "One day, I should write it all down," — that day doesn't have to stay a someday.
+If you've ever thought, "One day, I should write it all down," that day doesn't have to stay a someday.

 You don't need to be a writer.
-You don't need the "right" words.
 You already lived the story.
-Memowrite simply makes sure it doesn't disappear with you.
+Memowrite just makes sure it doesn't disappear with you.

-For a limited time, new members can start their memoir for 64% off the standard price — but spots are limited so the team can give each memoir the personal attention it deserves.
+For a limited time, new members can start their memoir at 64% off — but spots are capped so every memoir gets the attention it deserves.

 Take the 1-minute quiz below to get matched with the right questions for your story — and lock in your discount before spots fill up.